bogdantimes/trading-helper/README.md

 ### You will need

 1. Google account.
-2. Binance account and Binance API token and key for spot trading.
+2. Optional: Binance API keys.
+   Binance keys are needed if you are going to use the autonomous trading functionality.

 ### Set up the latest build